laurentvv/polyglot-bench/FIXES_SUMMARY.md

 - Unnecessary abstractions that slowed down processing

 **Solution**:
-- Replaced StringIO-based CSV operations with direct string manipulation using list comprehensions and join/split operations
+- Replaced StringIO-based CSV operations with direct string operations using list comprehensions and join/split operations
 - Simplified the CSV read/write functions to use more efficient string operations
 - Maintained the same algorithmic approach while optimizing the implementation details